icrusader/icrusader.github.io/data/blogs/blog1.md

 - 🟢 MySQL
 - 🟢 CUPS
 - 🔴 Backdoor (33123)
+---

+## 📁 Services Directory

-Knowing Apache is running, I investigated both `/var/www/html/` and a `services` directory in Elliot’s home (as per the README).
+Knowing Apache and mysql is running, I investigated both `📁 /var/www/html/` and  `📁 ~/services` directory in Elliot’s home (as per the README).
 Let’s see what we’re dealing with:

 ![Terminal Screenshot](assets/images/blog_images/blog1/11.png)

 🛠️ Multiple services were vulnerable.
 Let’s dive in.

----

-## 📁 Services Directory

 ### ☠️ Arbitrary File Upload

-Found vulnerable file: `upload.php`.
+Found vulnerable file: `upload.php` in `📁 arbitrary_file_upload`.
-From a red-team perspective, I explored the exploitability.
+From a red-team perspective, I explored the exploitability in order to understand how would they break in using the service

 Inside `/var/www/html/arbitrary_file_upload/images/` — found a `shell.php`.
 Ran the following: